PaoloIbanez/first-projects/README.md

 # first-projects
-I will store here my first personal projects coming from different courses or myself.
+I will store here my first python projects coming from different courses or myself.